 - If the employee misunderstood any instructions and did not complete a task as a result.

 - An employee may question any ethics or legalities of a particular directive coming from a manager and did not follow through with the command.
 An employee should express such concerns to another higher-up.

-- If an employee engages in a private conversation conveying why a direct ordered was not satisfied.
+- If an employee engages in a private conversation conveying why a direct order was not satisfied.

 Example of Insubordination

 An employee that engages in unwarranted abusive communications falls under insubordination.
 However, it may be appropriate if an aggressive stance was first taken by a supervisor or occurred in a private conversation.
 Direct cursing or aggressive physical gestures should be grounds for immediate termination.
 Include specific examples of insubordination in any employee handbooks or manuals you may have so staff members know what lines not to cross.
 Before firing someone, take some time to cool off, and avoid terminating someone on the spot if possible.

 Note: Be aware that immediate termination may not be the best solution.
 With that, ensure any response is handed out immediately and not delayed.

 Response to Disobedience

 You have a variety of options at your disposal in the form of termination or some form of disciplinary action.
 In addition, know what specific disciplinary measures to take if any insubordinate behavior happens in the workplace.
 For example, you could send an employee home for the day and give him or her a warning not to display such behavior again.
 You could also suspend the individual or provide/recommend counseling if he or she is going through personal problems or substance abuse issues.
 The type of measures taken depends entirely upon yourself and the managers.
 One key rule to note is assessing the impact of the insubordination and making a determination from there.
 Moreover, allow managers or officers to address insubordination when necessary.